phlundblom/esphome-p1mini/README.md

 ## P1 Passthrough
 It is possible to attach another P1 reading device in case you need to connect a car charger (or a second p1-mini...) etc. If you have no need for this, you can skip this section and continue with "Installation" below.

+> [!WARNING]
+> Currently, the RTS signal of the secondary device is ignored.

 ### Parts
 - Female connector for the RJ12 cable.